HangfireIO/Hangfire.io/_posts/2014-11-15-hangfire-pro.md

 [Most](https://github.com/HangfireIO/Hangfire/issues/122) [wanted](https://github.com/HangfireIO/Hangfire/issues/195) features were implemented in the next version of Hangfire.Redis package.
 It now includes:

 * **Compatibility with ServiceStack 4.0** libraries.
-It still uses ServiceStack v3 libraries, but `ILMerge /internalize` utility is being used to merge them into Hangfire.Redis assembly.
+It still uses ServiceStack v3 libraries, but `ILMerge /internalize` utility is used to merge them into Hangfire.Redis assembly.
 So, you can use either Service v3 or v4 in your projects.
 * **Configurable prefix for keys**.
 You can use now the same database for different environments by setting corresponding prefix for keys in the `RedisStorageOptions.Prefix` property.

 ### Hangfire Pro Today